handshake-org/libhns/INSTALL.md

     ./configure --disable-shared

-If you're a c-ares developer and use gcc, you might want to enable more debug options with the `--enable-debug` option.
+If you're a hns developer and use gcc, you might want to enable more debug options with the `--enable-debug` option.

 ### Special Cases